 An Independent Adjudicator will send you a letter to confirm that they have received your complaint.
 They will then compile a chronology of events, identify the main points (‘key heads’) of your complaint and write to you setting out their understanding of your complaint.
 The Independent Adjudicator will keep you updated with progress, at a minimum, every 20 working days.
 The Independent Adjudicator will decide to uphold or not uphold each aspect of your complaint.
 They have the discretion to award a goodwill payment up to a limit of £5,000, in accordance with the ISCAS Goodwill Payments Guide.

 There is no appeal to Stage 3 adjudication and the Independent Adjudicator’s decision is final.
 However complainants are able to seek legal action at any point during or after the ISCAS complaints process and their statutory rights are not affected.
-If you are not satisfied with the way ISCAS has managed the stage 3 process you are entitled to make a compliant about ISCAS.
+If you are not satisfied with the way ISCAS has managed the stage 3 process you are entitled to make a complaint about ISCAS.